 - closely observing any gangrene on the toes until self-amputation occurs, which is when the toes fall off due to lack of blood flow

-- the removal of decaying or dead tissue
+- removing decaying or dead tissue

-- Check the feet each day: Examine the feet daily, or ask someone to check for any changes or injuries.
+- Check the feet each day: Examine the feet daily or ask someone to check for any changes or injuries.

 - Wash the feet daily: Keep the feet clean to prevent infections.